msharmasharma/IdeaCartClone/README.md

 ## Features ✨

-1. User can register in web platform.
+1. User can signup , signin and signout.
 2. User can see huge collection of books in diverse categories.
-3. User can check the description of the books.
+3. User can check the description of the books only if the user is logged in.
 4. User can buy from amazon redirected by our website.
+5. User can search books.
+6. User can sort according to price.
+7. User can filter according to price.

 ## Demo